-You were our First Love from the time we set eyes on you; it's been a wonderful 100-plus years together.
-From the time Edward Merritt (USA) ran 4:43.8 in 1877 to Great Britian's Sir Roger Bannister's ground breaking first sub-4 minute Mile in 1954, we've been through it all.
-The...
+You were our First Love from the first time that we set eyes on your classic beauty & rich history; it's been a wonderful 140-plus years together.
+From the time Edward Merritt (USA) ran 4:43.8 in 1877 to Great Britian's Sir Roger Bannister's ground breaking, and now iconic, first...

 February 10, 2012